 - Passion Fruit: Short on passion fruit?
 Add another piece of mango, a few chunks of pineapple, or half of a ripe peach.

-How To Cut a Mango 1-2-3
+How To Cube a Mango

-It's no doubt that smoothies are super easy to pull together.
+There's no doubt that smoothies are super easy to pull together.
 The hardest part is peeling and cutting the mango.

 Make sure you have a sharp knife and a clean cutting board.
-I'm going to show you how to cut a mango.

 - Slice the mango cheeks off the two sides of the pit.